Skip to main content

 After setting up the Budget tool, you can begin creating one or multiple head contracts for your project.
 With the Head Contracts tool, your team can replace stacks of paper and expensive printer costs with a central location for digital contract management.

-• Set Up Your Head Contract.
+• Set Up Your Head Contracts.
 While most Procore customers create a single head contract for a single construction project, project teams do have the option to create multiple head contracts in the Head Contracts tool.
 For details, see Create Head Contacts.
-Similar to budget, you can also choose from two methods for setting up your head contract: (1) You can manually Update the Program of Values (SOV) on a Head Contract or (2) you can Import a Head Contract SOV from a CSV File.
+Similar to budget, you can also choose from two methods for setting up your head contract: (1) You can manually Update the Schedule of Values on a Head Contract or (2) you can Import a Head Contract SOV from a CSV File.
 When finished with the initial setup, simply approve it.
 See Approve a Head Contract.

 Tip